lxhstark/DCM_simulaiton_and_analysis/README.md

 ## Foler: final_images

-This inlcudes the images being used in final_report.
+This includes the images being used in final_report.

 ## Folder: weekly_reports